gtrxAC/DPFileHost/README.md

 * Run `npm i` to install the dependencies for the project.
 * Optional (for generating JAD files from JARs): Install `gammu` which provides the `jadmaker` command.
 For example on Debian/Ubuntu: `sudo apt install gammu`.
 * If necessary, change the port number in `index.js` (the default is 3000).
-* If necessary, change the host variable near the beginning of `filehost.js` to your domain name, for example `const host = "gtrxac.fi";` (this should be auto-detected correctly unless you use a reverse proxy).
+* If necessary, change the host variable near the beginning of `filehost.js` to your domain name, for example `res.locals.host = "gtrxac.fi";` (by default, this is auto-detected, which should work correctly unless you use a reverse proxy).
 * Run `node .` to start the server.
   * *(or if you have an existing Express.js server and you want to hook up DP File Host to it, you can use something like `app.use("/", require("./filehost"))` in your server's code)*